 When shopping for a new PVC roof, there are several points to consider.
 First of all, not all PVC roofing manufacturers are the same.
 We only work with the above mentioned because of their excellent products, service, and warranties.
 They make great commercial roofing products and they stand behind them with great customer service and warranties.

 What's more, they've all been around the block.
 Mule-Hide, for example, has been making roofing products for over 100 years.
 Needless to say, they know what they're doing and they make excellent single-membrane roofing products.

 PVC roof cost

-The average cost to install a common, mid-range PVC roofing product is about $8.50/sqft.
+The average cost for PVC roof installation in Colorado is about $8.50/sqft.
 This cost can vary depending upon a variety of factors, such as the complexity and condition of the existing roof, the exact PVC product installed, among other things.
 Contact us to discuss your specific situation and for a free estimate.

 PVC options, features

 Today, there are more PVC roofing options available then ever before.
 IB Roof Systems, for example, offers PVC membranes in 8 different colors, including white, tan, brown, red, grey, and green.
 Depending upon the manufacturer, there are either 20 or 30 year warranties available.
 Most PVC manufacturers offer membranes in 50, 60, and 80 mil thicknesses.
 Widths range from 3' to 10' with lengths ranging from 60' to 90'.